 Therapeutic Riding (TR)

 Therapeutic Riding classes are taught within a group setting by a PATH Intl.
 Certified Instructor with the assistance of specially trained volunteers.
-Lessons are designed to accommodate the physical, mental, or social needs of the rider.
+Lessons are designed to accommodate the physical, mental, and/ or social needs of the rider.
 The physical act of riding improves balance, posture, trunk control, motor function, and coordination.
 Increased attention, communication skills, spatial awareness, and socialization are achieved through a series of planned exercises.
 Participants with a wide array of challenges and varying ages are taught basic horseback riding techniques to control the horse’s movement, such as walking or stopping the horse.

 Some Therapeutic Riding classes may include unmounted activities that reinforce riding and arena activities, or provide opportunities to explore ideas and learn interesting facts about the horses they ride.
 Activities include playing games, working puzzles, completing an activity page, enjoying an art process, interacting with model horses or puppets, grooming a model horse (or a real one), constructing a model stable or arena, working in the garden, or navigating one of GAIT’s labyrinths.

 Hippotherapy is a treatment tool utilizing the multi-dimensional movement of the horse, which is variable, rhythmic, and repetitive, to achieve functional outcomes.
 GAIT’s PATH Intl.
 Certified Instructors coordinate with state-licensed therapists, who are also PATH Registered, to conduct a Hippotherapy session.
 Interventions include Speech and Language Therapy, Physical Therapy, and Occupational Therapy.